hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 sudo apt install clustershell
 ```

-Here are basic examples to illustrate the launch of several commands in parallel on the local node and then one command on several remote nodes: if you want to perform a parallel `ping` toward `node1`, `node2` and `node3` type:
+Here are basic examples to illustrate the launch of several commands in parallel on the local node and then one command on several remote nodes.

+If you want to perform a parallel `ping` toward `node1`, `node2` and `node3` type:

 ```bash
 clush -R exec -w node[1-3] ping %h